Edited by Annabel Cooper, Lachy Paterson and Angela Wanhalla

 ANNABEL COOPER is Associate Professor, Department of Sociology, Gender and Social Work at the University of Otago.
 Her research covers a range of subjects in New Zealand cultural history.
 Her edition of Mary Lee's The Not So Poor and her contributions to Sites of Gender: Women, men and modernity in southern Dunedin explored gender, place and poverty in nineteenth-century New Zealand, and she has written further about place in articles on films, suburbs and settler masculinity.
 At present she is researching cultural memory and colonial conflict, and writing about screen narratives of the New Zealand Wars.

-ANGELA WANHALLA teaches in the Department of History and Art History at the University of Otago and researches the interconnected histories of race, intimacy and colonialism in New Zealand history.
+ANGELA WANHALLA is a professor in the History programme at the University of Otago and researches the interconnected histories of race, intimacy and colonialism in New Zealand history.
 Her most recent book is Matters of the Heart: A history of interracial marriage in New Zealand (Auckland University Press, 2013), which won the Ernest Scott Prize for best book in Australian and New Zealand history in 2014.

 Lucy Mackintosh, Paora Tapsell, Kelvin Day, Sydney J. Shep, David Haines, Jonathan West, Lynette Townsend, F. Jane Teal, Charlotte Macdonald, Catherine Bishop, Kirstine Moffat, Kate Stevens, Jill Haley, Alison Clarke, Wiremu Kīngi, Ruth Harvey, Migoto Eria, Paerau Warbrick, Megan Wells, Rosi Crane, Barbara Brookes, Rebecca Rice, Claire Regnault, Megan Potiki, Steve Austin, Tony Ballantyne, Helen Leach, Kerry Hines, Michael Fitzgerald, Jane Stafford, Roger Blackley, Damian Skinner, Chanel Clarke and Catherine Smith, Ewan Morris, Katie Pickles, Peter Hodder, Rebecca Priestley, Michael J. Stevens, Kate Hunter, Chris Brickell, Genevieve de Pont, Jane McCabe, Safua Akeli, Felicity Barnes, Mark Stocker, Kristyn Harman, Michael Findlay and Gerry Barton, Conal McCarthy and Jonathan Mané-Wheoki